jgray7693/CS471/README.md

 # Assignment 3 - Naive Bayes
 ## Naive Bayes text classification algorithm
 Develop a model using Naive Bayes algorithm for text classification to detect and classify messages as spam or ham.

+# Assignment 4 - Decision Tree
+## Implement a decision tree using Scikit-learn
+Download the iris dataset and use it to build a classification decision tree.
+Additionally, tune two hyperparameters by using validation testing.